Russia: Alexei Navalny returns to court for slander case | DW | 05.02.2021

 Just days after being sentenced to jail, the prominent Putin critic now faces a separate trial over defamation charges.
-Navalny could face up to two more years in prison.
+Navalny slammed the hearing as a "PR trial" by the Kremlin.

 Russian opposition leader Alexei Navalny appeared before a court in Moscow on Friday, this time facing a slander trial.